Phenomenological constraints on QCD transport with quantified theory uncertainties: Introduction

-\textit{\textbf{Introduction.}} High-energy nucleus–nucleus collisions at the Relativistic Heavy Ion Collider and the Large Hadron Collider create short-lived droplets of quark–gluon plasma (QGP), a deconfined state of quarks and gluons, enabling detailed studies of quantum chromodynamics (QCD) and QGP properties~\cite{Busza:2018rrf, Arslandok:2023utm, Achenbach:2023pba}.
-Although the equation of state of deconfined nuclear matter at vanishing baryon chemical potential is now well constrained by first-principles lattice QCD calculations~\cite{Borsanyi:2013bia, Bazavov:2014pvz}, determining transport coefficients from first principles remains challenging.
+High-energy nucleus–nucleus collisions at the Relativistic Heavy Ion Collider and the Large Hadron Collider create short-lived droplets of quark–gluon plasma (QGP), a deconfined state of quarks and gluons, enabling detailed studies of quantum chromodynamics (QCD) and QGP properties~\cite{Busza:2018rrf, Arslandok:2023utm, Achenbach:2023pba}.
+One of the primary goals of heavy-ion physics is to determine the equation of state and transport coefficients of the strongly coupled QGP.
+Although the equation of state of deconfined nuclear matter at vanishing baryon chemical potential is now well constrained by lattice QCD calculations~\cite{Borsanyi:2013bia, Bazavov:2014pvz}, determining transport coefficients from first principles remains challenging.
 Lattice extractions require reconstructing real-time spectral functions from Euclidean energy–momentum correlators, an ill-posed analytic continuation that introduces systematic and numerical uncertainties~\cite{Bazavov:2019lgz}.
 Moreover, in the experimentally accessible temperature range ${\sim\,}150{-}350$\,MeV, the strong coupling of the medium hinders perturbative approaches~\cite{Ghiglieri:2018dib, Shuryak:2019ydl}.

-A data-driven approach is to constrain the transport properties of QCD matter by comparing predictions from multistage heavy-ion collision models with collider measurements.
+A data-driven approach aims to constrain the transport properties of QCD matter by comparing predictions from multistage heavy-ion collision models with collider measurements.
 Several Bayesian analyses have been performed, providing constraints on the transport coefficients~\cite{Novak:2013bqa, Sangaline:2015isa, Bernhard:2015hxa, Bernhard:2016tnd, Bernhard:2019bmu, Yang:2020oig, JETSCAPE:2020shq, JETSCAPE:2020mzn, Nijs:2020ors, Nijs:2020roc, Liyanage:2023nds, Heffernan:2023gye, Heffernan:2023utr, Gotz:2025wnv}.
 However, tensions have been observed between studies employing different models and/or experimental observables.
-The primary reason for such discrepancies is the lack of accounting for theory errors arising from model imperfections.
-Without accounting for these errors, inference can overfit the data, yielding parameter posteriors that may not reflect their physical values.
-Quantifying theoretical uncertainties is therefore essential for reliable parameter estimation.
+The primary reason for such discrepancies is the lack of accounting for theory uncertainties arising from imperfections in the models within the multistage heavy-ion framework.
+Without accounting for these uncertainties, inference can force the approximate model to reproduce the data, effectively absorbing model inadequacy into the inferred parameters and yielding posteriors that need not reflect their physical values.
+Quantifying these uncertainties is therefore essential for reliable parameter estimation.